Kangaroo care: History

 An early example of skin-to-skin infant care is the traditional Inuit woman's garment, the amauti, had a large pouch at the back where the baby would sit against the mother's bare back.
 This skin-to-skin approach is also present in many other cultures around the world.

-Peter de Chateau in Sweden first described studies of "early contact" with mother and baby at birth in 1976, articles do not describe specifically that this was skin-to-skin contact.
+Peter de Chateau in Sweden first described studies of "early contact" with mother and baby at birth in 1976, but the articles do not describe specifically that this was SSC.
 Klaus and Kennell did very similar work in the US, more well known in the context of early maternal-infant bonding.
 The first reported use of the term "skin-to-skin contact" is by Thomson in 1979 and quotes the work of de Chateau in its rationale.
-The inception of Kangaroo Mother Care happens in Bogota, Colombia., which included the use of skin-to-skin as part of a multi-prong approach to LBW infant care, together with exclusive breastfeeding, early discharge, among other aspect.
+The inception of Kangaroo Mother Care happens in Bogota, Colombia, which included the use of skin-to-skin as part of a multiprong approach to LBW infant care, together with exclusive breastfeeding, early discharge, among other aspect.

-In 1978, due to increasing morbidity and mortality rates in the Instituto Materno Infantil NICU in Bogotá, Colombia, Dr. Edgar Rey Sanabria, Professor of Neonatology at Department of Paediatry - Universidad Nacional de Colombia, and the next year Dr. Hector Martinez Gomez as coordinator, introduced a method to alleviate the shortage of caregivers and lack of resources.
-They suggested that mothers have continuous skin-to-skin contact with their premature or low birth weight babies to keep them warm and to give exclusive breastfeeding as needed.
+In 1978, due to increasing morbidity and mortality rates in the Instituto Materno Infantil NICU in Bogotá, Colombia, Edgar Rey Sanabria, professor of neonatology at Department of Paediatry National University of Colombia, and the next year Hector Martinez Gomez as coordinator, introduced a method to alleviate the shortage of caregivers and lack of resources.
+They suggested that mothers have continuous SSC with their premature or LBW babies to keep them warm and to give exclusive breastfeeding as needed.
 This freed up overcrowded incubator space and care givers.